Author: Dr Val Phua MBBS, MMed (Ophth), FRCOphth, FAMS

 Unlike other means of laser vision correction like PRK, LASIK and SMILE surgery, ICL surgery does not involve permanent changes to the cornea.
 This results in patients having less damage to the corneal nerves and hence less dry eyes.
 Dry eyes are common in the population affecting about 7% of individuals.
 In some, dry eyes can be severe and debilitating, requiring frequent eye drops.
 These patients may want to avoid laser vision correction as it can worsen the dry eyes symptoms.
 ICL surgery can be an effective alternative to not only correct the short-sightedness and astigmatism present, it also avoids the potential worsening of dry eyes.

 3. It is a reversible procedure

 ICL surgery involves inserting a biocompatible artificial lens through a small wound in the cornea.
 This lens sits behind the iris (the brown part of the eye in most Asians) and in front of the natural lens in the eye.
 Once the lens is in place, it remains there quite stably.
-Should there be changes on the degree in the eye over the years or should there be any issues with the lens, the ICL lens can easily be removed.
-Some patients have concerns about having an ICL lens in the eye can cataract surgery.
+Should there be changes in the degree in the eye over the years or should there be any issues with the lens, the ICL lens can easily be removed.
+Some patients have concerns about having an ICL lens in the eye for cataract surgery.
 A cataract occurs when the natural lens in the eye turns cloudy and obstructs vision.
 When the time and cataract surgery is needed, the ICL lens can be removed at the same sitting and cataract surgery can proceed as usual.